Transplant services in Southern California

 Our transplant program at Riverside Community Hospital

-At the Comprehensive Transplant Center, we offer more than just kidney and pancreas transplants.
+At the Comprehensive Transplant Center, we offer more than just kidney, pancreas and liver transplants.
 Our facility provides a variety of programs and benefits for patients, including:

 - Complex gastrointestinal (GI) procedures to facilitate transplant success

 - Immunology desensitization program to help build up the immune system's response to certain allergens